Language

 Critical Point: Use the base form "see" (not "saw") after "did"

-As with negatives, "did" carries the past tense marker in questions, so the main verb must remain in its base form.
+As with negatives, "did" carries the past tense of see marker in questions, so the main verb must remain in its base form.

 Example: "Did you see the announcement about the new policy?"
 (Correct)